hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_125/Protologue.md

 Based on GTDB-Tk had the exact same placement, supporting the creation of a novel genus.
 All their paired combinations ANI values were calculated to confirm they represent distinct species; MAG_20 - MAG_110 : 79.00, MAG_20 - MAG_192: 76.7193 and
 all the rest of the pairs had an ANI <75%.
-To identify if they represent 1 or more genera further analysis is required.
+POCP analysis confirmed that MAG 125 is a distinct genus as its POCP values against MAG 20, MAG 110 and MAG 192 are all <50%.

 ## Description ** sp. nov (MAG 255)